danielcornock/danielcornock.co.uk/_posts/2020-05-22-angular-pipes.md

 {% endraw %}

-The value used for the parameter can be a string literal or a property of the component, which allows for dynamic parameters.
+The value used for the parameter can be a string literal or a property of the component, which allows for dynamic parameters to be passed in.

 ### Chaining pipes

 Pipes can also be chained, meaning that we can apply multiple pipes to the same data.
 The pipes will be processed from left to right.

-##### current-date-viewer.component.html

 {% raw %}